Other Academic Opportunities

 Honors Floor, Community, and Enrichment

-The Honors floor, located in Dimond Family Residential Village, is a residential opportunity for first-year students in the University Honors Program, though living on the Honors floor is not required.
+The Honors floors, located in Dimond Family Residential Village and Centennial Halls, are a residential opportunity for first-year students in the University Honors Program.
+Living either on the Honors floor or with a different living community (such as PLP, ESTEM, 1GenU, all gender, etc) is required, though an opt out is available.

 In addition, the Honors Program provides its community of students, faculty, and staff many ways to come together through events and activities organized by the Honors Student Association every quarter.